WordPress Security In 2021

 WordPress is the most popular blogging and Content Management (CMS) platform in the world, Wich is more secure on the base of WordPress Security, over a quarter of all websites are run on.

 Since WordPress is an open source, it means that the code which runs WordPress is visible to everyone.
 Owing to the fact that it powers so many websites, it has become a target for hackers who want to infect or control websites.

-As a hacker, their goal is to infect as many websites as possible, so they try to find a security hole in the individual software that runs on each website.
-They might also find a security hole in the most popular software used by websites and infect them all.
+As a hacker, their goal is to infect as many websites as possible, so they try to find a WordPress Security hole in the individual software that runs on each website.
+They might also find a WordPress Security hole in the most popular software used by websites and infect them all.
 Once a hacker finds a security hole in WordPress itself or plugin used by WordPress, it allows them to very quickly infect a huge number of websites using automated attacks.

 Why attack my website?

 A hacker wants to attack your WordPress website to gain control at an administrative level.
 This means they not only have the ability to read all files and data in the database on your website, they can also modify files, make changes to the database and change the way your website behaves and the content it serves.

 There are several reasons why hackers want to attack your website:

 2) To send spam: To be ready to send spam email from your website

 4) Spamvertise: In this instance, hackers use your website to redirect traffic to another malicious or spam website, including their own website in spam.
 By including your website address in spam emails instead, the emails avoid spam filters.
 Then when someone who receives spam clicks on the link to your site, they are redirected to the malicious website.
 This is called ‘spamvertising’.

 How can I protect myself?

-You should also consider these recommendations as well:-
+You should also consider these recommendations For WordPress Security as well:-

 - Choose a reputable hosting provider where websites on shared servers are isolated from each other.